 - Altitude: As a consequence of the reduced amount of oxygen at high altitudes, CSA is more likely in people who spend time at high elevations.

-- Chronic medication or drug use: Long-term use of certain drugs, including opioid medications, has been linked to a greater likelihood of having CSA.
+- Opioid medications: Long-term use of certain drugs, including medications used to treat opioid abuse, has been linked to a greater likelihood of having CSA.

 In many cases, CSA is a result of an underlying medical issue.
 Examples of health problems that can cause CSA include: